Dan has been a licensed journey-level electrician for some 17 years. He has extensive experience in most areas of the electrical trade.

 Install the box into or onto the wall, making sure the wire is not kinked as you do so.
 Replace any sheetrock that was removed to mount the box.

 Wire the new outlet.
 If you have a GFCI outlet you are installing, an article on installing GFCI's gives explicit instructions on how to wire it.
 Outlets that are 30 and 50 amp have labels on the back indicating which wire goes where - see the photos below of those outlets.
 The 50 amp outlet shows "white", "X", "Y" and "green" in this case - the "X" and "Y" terminals refer to the two, black and red, hot wires and it doesn't make any difference which goes where.
 Make absolutely sure the white and ground (green or without insulation) go where they are supposed to.
-A hint for 30 and 50 amp outlets; most RV plugs are designed so that the prongs are at right angles to the core, unlike an extension cord, and with the ground prong at the top, not the bottom, when it is plugged in.
+A hint for 30 and 50 amp outlets; most RV plugs are designed so that the prongs are at right angles to the cord, unlike an extension cord, and with the ground prong at the top, not the bottom, when it is plugged in.
 Take a look at the cord on your RV and turn the outlet so that the cord will hang down, not up, when plugged in.
 Install the wired outlet into the box.

 Install any covers, as required.
-Remember that a requirement for any outdoor outlet is that it has a cover that can be closed with the cord plugged in, and that it will have to match the size of your box. , as do home improvement stores (although such stores often do not carry the metal covers, just plastic ones), in both single and double gang styles.
+Remember that a requirement for any outdoor outlet is that it has a cover that can be closed with the cord plugged in, and that it will have to match the size of your box.
+Amazon carries such covers, as do home improvement stores (although such stores often do not carry the metal covers, just plastic ones), in both single and double gang styles.
 Make sure you buy one that hinges at the top, not on the side.
-Amazon carries such covers

 Wiring the Breaker Panel

-Now comes the only tricky part of the entire project - entering the panel box.
+Now comes the only tricky part of the entire project—entering the panel box.
 Turn off the power!
 I can't emphasize this enough.

-Turn off the power!
+Turn off the power, and be careful!

 If you have a main breaker in the panel, a large breaker mounted differently than the others and stamped "100 amps" or more, turn it off.